 - Layer on avocado.

-- Now, pile on those sweet, juicy California Strawberries.
+- Pile on those sweet, juicy California Strawberries.

 - Top with sliced Swiss cheese.